rancher/docs/content/rancher/v2.x/en/backups/_index.md

 - `resourcesets.resources.cattle.io`
 - `restores.resources.cattle.io`

 The ResourceSet defines which Kubernetes resources need to be backed up.
 The ResourceSet is not available to be configured in the Rancher UI because the values required to back up Rancher are predefined.
+This ResourceSet should not be modified.

 When a Backup custom resource is created, the `rancher-backup` operator calls the `kube-apiserver` to get the resources in the ResourceSet (specifically, the predefined `rancher-resource-set`) that the Backup custom resource refers to.